libmapper/webmapper/README.md

 ### Expression editor

 This mode allows the user to view and edit the expression used for processing values streaming on this map.
-Please refer to the [expression syntax documentation](./doc/expression_syntax.html) for more information.
+Please refer to the libmapper [expression syntax documentation](./doc/expression_syntax.md) for more information.

 <img height="60px" style="padding:0px;vertical-align:middle" src="./doc/screenshots/map_props_expr.png">